LLNL/scr/doc/rst/users/config.rst

    * - :code:`SCR_CHECKPOINT_INTERVAL`
      - 0
      - Set to positive number of times :code:`SCR_Need_checkpoint` should be called before returning 1.
-       This provides a simple way to set a periodic checkpoint frequency within application.
+       This provides a simple way to set a periodic checkpoint frequency within an application.
    * - :code:`SCR_CHECKPOINT_SECONDS`
      - 0
      - Set to positive number of seconds to specify minimum time between consecutive checkpoints as guided by :code:`SCR_Need_checkpoint`.
    * - :code:`SCR_CHECKPOINT_OVERHEAD`
      - 0.0
-     - Set to positive percentage to specify maximum overhead allowed for checkpointing operations as guided by :code:`SCR_Need_checkpoint`.
+     - Set to positive floating-point value to specify maximum percent overhead allowed for checkpointing operations as guided by :code:`SCR_Need_checkpoint`.
-   * - :code:`SCR_HALT_ENABLED`
+   * - :code:`SCR_HALT_EXIT`
-     - 1
+     - 0
-     - Whether SCR should halt a job by calling :code:`exit()`.
-Set to 0 to disable in which case the application is responsible for stopping.
+     - Whether SCR should call :code:`exit()` when it detects an active halt condition.
+       When enabled, SCR can exit the job during :code:`SCR_Init` and :code:`SCR_Complete_output` after each successful checkpoint.
+       Set to 1 to enable.
    * - :code:`SCR_HALT_SECONDS`
      - 0
-     - Set to a positive integer to instruct SCR to halt the job after completing a successful checkpoint if the remaining time in the current job allocation is less than the specified number of seconds.
+     - Set to a positive integer to instruct SCR to halt the job if the remaining time in the current job allocation is less than the specified number of seconds.
    * - :code:`SCR_GROUP`
      - :code:`NODE`
-     - Specify name of failure group.
+     - Specify name of default failure group.
    * - :code:`SCR_COPY_TYPE`
      - :code:`XOR`
      - Set to one of: :code:`SINGLE`, :code:`PARTNER`, :code:`XOR`, :code:`RS`, or :code:`FILE`.
    * - :code:`SCR_CACHE_BASE`
      - :code:`/dev/shm`
-     - Specify the base directory SCR should use to cache datasets.
+     - Specify the default base directory SCR should use to cache datasets.
    * - :code:`SCR_CACHE_SIZE`
      - 1
      - Set to a non-negative integer to specify the maximum number of checkpoints SCR